In this tutorial I will be covering two main aspects:

 Streamr can handle large volumes of real-time data off-chain.
 It also permits interaction with on-chain Ethereum smart contracts via event triggers.
 Similar setups can be used for many industries, including airline applications leveraging blockchain.
 For example you could create a real-time data stream of flight arrival/departure schedule and trigger automated partial refunds for late flights.
 This could turn negative customer experiences into positive ones for airlines.
 Now let’s start by taking a look at the smart contract that we have prepared beforehand.
 This is a simplified version that contains the essence of what we are trying to achieve in this demo.
 You can find the repository containing both this simplified version and a more complete one at this link.

-Contribute to streamr-dev/iata-hackathon-2018 development by creating an account on GitHub.github.com
+Contribute to streamr-dev/iata-hackathon-2018 development by creating an account on GitHub.

-In this contract there are 5 main points to pay attention:
+In this contract there are five main points to pay attention to:

 - We have setup this contract with the assumption that the customer (the one paying for the shipping) is the one deploying it and is the entity that sets the initial parameters like temperature limit, penalties etc